jkimys2/JN-E-Commerce-Back-End/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```

+Starter code was provided for this challenge, and the rest the application was completed with Express, Sequelize, and MySQL2.
+It was created in order to help businesses keep up with the demand of online shopping and helping them keep a better log on all of their products that they provide for their consumers.
+By running the code ```node server.js```, the user is connected to the server, where they are able to get all of the routes to all of the different routes, simply by testing it in Insomnia!